Dawkins talks nonsense

 Dawkins appeals to people who already think like him.
 He reinforces their sense of personal superiority and their sense of indignation.
 He tried to appeal to people who are not quite as Bright as him, but who like to see themselves as smarter, kinder and more highly evolved persons than the members of past generations.
 This is all wonderful to build your self-esteem as a Bright, but not too useful as a contribution to public discourse in a democracy.

-One response to “Dawkins talks nonsense”
+One thought on “Dawkins talks nonsense”

-I saw Christopher Hitchens on the Daily Show recently and I like him less each time I see him.
+1. I saw Christopher Hitchens on the Daily Show recently and I like him less each time I see him.
 Something about his smarmy way of being that bugs me.
 Mind you everything bugs me somedays.
 Religion is one.
 I said it.
 And I feel stonger about the extremists.
 That shit’s just bad no matter how you slice it.

 I don’t mind people having it on in their own H of W, but leave me out the door, thanks.
 I don’t mind some of the singin’, Ave Maria is stunningly beautiful and Choirs can bring a joyful noise, but I do mind when they come round tryin’ to change my ass.
 I would not come round your place lookin’ to offer you a seat on the heathen bus, even if you might like it.